Bhupendra Rai

-Bhupendra Rai (भुपेन्द्र राई) is a Nepalese politician who currently serving as the Minister for Physical Infrastructure Development of Koshi Province since 13 September 2024.
-In addition to his current responsibilities, the Chief Minister appointed him as the Minister for Health starting on 24 October 2024.
+Bhupendra Rai (भुपेन्द्र राई) is a Nepalese politician who had served as the Minister for Physical Infrastructure Development of Koshi Province from 2024 to 2026, and was addition appointed as the Minister for Health on 2024 to 2026.

 He is also serving as a member of the Koshi Provincial Assembly.
 In the 2022 Nepalese provincial election, he won the election from Khotang 1(B) (constituency).
 Rai is also serving as a general secretary of the Nepali Congress, Koshi Province.
 He was elected general secretary in the 14th general convention of Nepali Congress.
 Rai had served as the chief whip of the Nepali Congress party and also the former chairperson of the Diprung Rural Municipality.